The Tri-Regional Monarch Flyway Strategy Program

 A) Grass and riparian lands in urban area

 C) Sustainability and long term maintenance of these areas.

 Scientific findings show these focus areas are critical to monarch and other pollinator conservation, expansion and protection of these species.

-The Tri-Regional MFS Program will establish, restore, or enhance 40+ new patches of pollinator habitat and well over 50 additional acres of Monarch butterfly habitat.
+The Tri-Regional MFS Program will establish, restore, or enhance 40+ new patches (areas of less than half an acre) of pollinator habitat and well over 50 additional acres of Monarch butterfly habitat.
 Current proposed projects include providing at least 5 regional workshop opportunities for professional and public participation and will support local stewardship through

 - On-the-ground restoration/enhancement projects,

 - Nectar and Milkweed plant propagation,

 - The creation of conservation career ladders.